Difference Between Humoral And Cell Mediated Immunity

 What is Humoral Immunity?

 In this process, B cells are activated by the presence of antigens and, as a result, differentiate into plasma B cells and remember B cells.
-The antibodies with specificity to the antigens are produced by the plasma cells, while the memory B cells give a person immunity to the antigen in the long run.
+The antibodies specific to the antigens are produced by the plasma cells, while the memory B cells give a person immunity to the antigen in the long run.

 Process of Humoral Response